anishathalye/neural-style/README.md

 ## Example

-Running it for 500-1000 iterations seems to produce nice results.
+Running it for 500-2000 iterations seems to produce nice results.
+With certain images or output sizes, you might need some hyperparameter tuning (especially `--content-weight`, `--style-weight`, and `--learning-rate`).

 The following example was run for 1000 iterations to produce the result (with default parameters):